 Teaching English to Speakers of Other Languages (TESOL)

-A minor in TESOL incorporates important pedagogical training that prepares students to teach English with both cultural and linguistic sensitivity.
-This minor opens doors to opportunities to travel, live, and work around the globe.
-Students who are interested in TESOL might also be interested in studying linguistics, including areas such as dialectology and forensic linguistics.
+A minor in TESOL incorporates important pedagogical training that prepares you to teach English with both cultural and linguistic sensitivity.
+This minor opens doors to opportunities to travel, live and work around the globe.

-While completion of a TESOL minor does not certify students to teach English as a second or foreign language, it does offer undergraduate students numerous professional and volunteer opportunities.
-TESOL can be combined with any number of majors or minors and enhances students' applications for fellowships such as the Fulbright.
-The coursework also provides general background for related graduate study and equips students to serve as English language teachers in the United States and in other countries.
+While completion of a TESOL minor does not certify you to teach English as a second or foreign language, it does offer undergraduates numerous professional and volunteer opportunities.
+TESOL can be combined with any number of majors or minors and enhances your applications for fellowships such as the Fulbright.
+The coursework also provides general background for related graduate study and equips you to serve as English language teachers in the United States and in other countries.